theRAPTLab/gsgo/docs/00-dev-log.md

 A. Use React's `useEffect` or `useLayoutEffect` hooks. **These hooks execute only on the client after rendering**; this [video](https://dev.to/changoman/next-js-server-side-rendering-and-getinitialprops-intro-10n2) may confirm this technically.
 For now, I'm seeing it only run on the client in the `_app.js` file.

+## May 01.01 Add URSYS Server

+There's two parts to this:

+* The socket server
+* The client connection

+Copying the `app_srv` ursys files into `gem_srv` as preparation to launch URNET on the server and the as-is client connection services.

+**CURRENT STUCK POINT**

+The next big challenge is figuring out how to break the ursys package into **server** and **client** code.
+We can't just import URNET in `ur.js ` because NextJS actually will compile all those source files (I think), and it can't resolve 'fs'.